DMDX Help.

 Relaxed Raster Tracking

-BTW if you suspect your machine is one of those that overheat (or whatever it is) when running DMDX you're more than welcome to download and run the raster status test, maybe I'll learn something more: https://psy1.psych.arizona.edu/~jforster/dmdx/rastertrackingtest.exe
+BTW if you suspect your machine is one of those that overheat (or whatever it is) when running DMDX you're more than welcome to download and run the raster status test, maybe I'll learn something more (you will have to click through the Windows protection dialog with the More Info option and then the Run Anyway command that you might have to scroll to the right to see): https://psy1.psych.arizona.edu/~jforster/dmdx/rastertrackingtest.exe

 Relaxed raster tracking can also be used to squeeze a bit more performance out of a machine should it be doing something particularly intensive like rendering 60 Hz HD video or running an eye tracker on the same machine as DMDX is running on.
 Here you either have to manually invoke the mode with -ez -auto on the command line or use test mode 18 once, after that (assuming you're using DMDX 6.3.2.0 or later) because it's written to the registry that instance of DMDX will forever use relaxed raster tracking -- at least until the SOFTWARE\DMDX\5\RelaxedRT registry key gets nuked or you use test mode 18 enough times that DMDX reverts to full on hammering of the raster status.
 For instance running this item file and responding with a positive response to the more? prompt until you see "Retrace tracking is relentless" in the test mode 1 display then exiting will turn relaxed raster tracking off without the peril of using a registry editor: